The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 The excavations show an evolution of architectural style and art, indicating that the building was amended over the next three centuries.

-Skipping ahead to the year 352 (or 358, sources differ), we have the first origin story of the basilica.
+Skipping ahead to the year 352 (or 358, sources differ), we have the origin legend of the basilica.

 mosaics on upper loggiaThe mosaics on the upper loggia tell the story of the dream and the snow.

-You can also attend Mass at 10am or Vespers at 5pm, where you will see white flower petals descend from the ceiling.
+You can also attend Mass in the morning or Vespers in the evening, where you will see white flower petals descend from the ceiling to celebrate the original miracle.

-In 432, Pope Sixtus III ordered a new church be built to honor Mary.
+In the 5th century, the pope ordered a new church be built to honor Mary.

-Her status had just been confirmed as the Mother of God.
+Her status had just been confirmed as the Mother of God and it was important for her new place in the Christian faith to be recognized.

-It was completely destroyed to make room for the basilica you see today.
+This was completely destroyed to make room for the basilica you see today, which despite the improvements made over the years, is largely the original church.

-The central nave you see as soon as you walk in is the original nave.
+The central nave you see as soon as you walk in is the original nave and its 5th century mosaics are original too.

 This church was the first church dedicated to Mary in Rome, built much earlier than the 7th century Santa Maria Antiqua (inside the Roman Forum, near the Colosseum.)